3liz/formation-pyqgis/docs/script-processing.md

         """
         Returns a localised short helper string for the algorithm.
-This string should provide a basic description about what the algorithm does and the parameters and outputs associated with it..
+This string should provide a basic description about what the algorithm does and the parameters and outputs associated with it.
         """
         return self.tr("Example algorithm short description")